joanam/VictoriaRegionSuperflock/README.md

-# Code, data and vectorised figures associated with the publication on the evolutionary origin of the Lake Victoria cichlid radiation.
+# Code, data and vectorised figures associated with the publication on the evolutionary origin of the Lake Victoria cichlid radiation

 ## Initial data preparation
 ### LSF job submission script to align the reads to the reference genome: